rasemanb/Tech-Stock-Analysis/README.md

 **Question 3: What reccomendations would you make to your client?**

-Based purely on our Profit Over Time visual, I would reccomend investing in AAPL due to their upward trend in profits in the last few quarters, as well as the stocks resilience.
-Based on our Profit Percent Change bar chart, in addition to AAPL, I would reccomend investing in NVDA since they have the highest average percent profit change with a positive 6 percent over the last 5 years.
+Based purely on our Revenue Over Time visual, I would reccomend investing in AAPL due to their upward trend in revenue in the last few quarters, as well as the stocks resilience.
+Based on our Revenue Percent Change bar chart, in addition to AAPL, I would reccomend investing in NVDA since they have the highest average percent revenue change with a positive 6 percent over the last 5 years.

 **Question 4: Which stock has the most potential to maximize profits?**